- Super clean and easy to understand interface, even for non-techies

 What about bump offers?

-I briefly mentioned bump offers earlier in the context of design, but now I want to drill down more into the setup process and functionality of this feature.
+I briefly mentioned them earlier in the context of design, but now I want to drill down more into the setup process and functionality of this feature.

 Firstly, let me give you a more zoomed-out view of the options: